SamDelgado/jQuery-Touch-Events/README.md

 + **`tapmove`**
 Fired as soon as the user begins moving their finger on an element (or moving their mouse, for desktop environments).
 + **`tap`**
 This event is fired whenever the user taps and releases their finger on the target element.
-Caution should be observed when using this event in conjunction without tap events, especially ``doubletap``.
-This event will be fired twice when ``doubletap`` is used, so it is recommended to use ``singletap`` in this case.
-+ **`singletap`**
-Unlike ``tap`` this event is only triggered once we are certain the user has only tapped the target element a single time.
-This will not be triggered by ``doubletap`` or ``taphold``, unlike ``tap``.
-Since we need to run some tests to make sure the user isn't double tapping or holding a tap on the target element, this event is fired with a short delay (currently of 500 milliseconds).
-+ **`doubletap`**
-Triggered whenever the user double taps on the target element.
-The threshold (time between taps) is currently set at 500 milliseconds.
-+ **`taphold`**
++ **`hold`**
-This event is triggered whenever the user taps on the target element and leaves their finger on the element for at least *750 milliseconds*.
+This event is triggered whenever the user taps and holds on the target element for at least *750 milliseconds*.
 + **`swipe`**
 This is called whenever the user swipes their finger on the target element.
 It is not direction-dependent, and is fired regardless of the direction the user swiped.
 + **`swipeup`**